 - District Alliance for Safe Housing - Keystone Award (2012).

-- Sanctuary for Families - Above & Beyond Pro Bono Achievement Award - for successful representation of a battered woman from West Africa seeking asylum in the United States (2011).
+- Sanctuary for Families - Above & Beyond Pro Bono Achievement Award (2011).

 - United States District Court for the District of Columbia - Daniel M. Gribbon Pro Bono Advocacy Award (2010).